 Biomimetic dentistry is tooth-conserving dentistry.
-Biomimetic dentistry treats weak, fractured, and decayed teeth in a way that keeps them strong and seals them from bacterial invasion.
+It treats weak, fractured, and decayed teeth in a way that keeps them strong and seals them from bacterial invasion.

 It reduces the need to cut teeth down for crowns and root canal treatments.
-In essence, it utilizes the latest in dental materials and technology to preserve what we’ve got, for as long as we’ve got ... just as nature intended.
+In essence, biomimetic dentistry utilizes the latest in dental materials and technology to preserve what we’ve got, for as long as we’ve got ... just as nature intended.

 Unlike other parts of our bodies, our teeth do not mend on their own.
 It is therefore necessary to conserve as much natural tooth structure as possible.
 We strive to do this by offering no-prep and minimal-prep veneers and Same Day Inlay/Onlays rather than full crowns.
 This means no excessive tooth removal, no cumbersome temporaries, and no time-consuming and uncomfortable second visits.